lz398/distAngsd/README.md

 * -RD is the average read depth for simulation.
 The default value is 1.0.

-* -errorrate is the base calling error for simulation.
+* -e is the base calling error for simulation.
 The default value is 0.002.

 * -tdiv is the true divergence time (genetic distance) for simulation.
 The default value is 1.0.